 So why not book accommodation nearby and enjoy a fun evening out before heading over here to relax?
 Or if you want to have an early start to your day, come and spend time in the hot springs before setting off on the rest of your road trip.

-After enjoying the springs it may be time to hit the hay or the road, depending on what you have planned.
+After enjoying the springs it may be time to hit the hay or the road, depending on your plan.
 It is probably wise to stay in the area as the next stop is nearby.

 5.6 km (3.5 miles) (7mins) from Slates Hot Springs